Sally Kuhn Sennert: Life and career

 Sennert graduated from the University of Pittsburgh in 1997 with a BA in Anthropology and in 2003 with an M.Sc in Geology and Planetary Science her advisor was Mike Ramsey.
 She worked as a research assistant (1993–1996, 1999–2001) and laboratory manager (1997–1998) at the University of Pittsburgh Medical Center/ Oregon Regional Primate Research Center and then at the Department of Geology and Planetary Science as a graduate research and instructor from 2001 to 2004.
 She became a geospatial analyst for GeoEye from 2004 to 2006.
 She was then appointed as a Science Writer, Editor, and Volcanologist at the Smithsonian's National Museum of Natural History in the Department of Mineral Sciences and the US Geological Survey's Global Volcanism Program.
 She writes the US Geological Survey's Weekly Volcanic Activity Report and helps write and edit the Bulletin of the Global Volcanism Network.
-The weekly volcanic activity report notes the non-routine activity of earth's volcanoes.
+The weekly volcanic activity report notes the non-routine activity of Earth's volcanoes.

-Sennert has been a member of the Sigma Gamma Epsilon Honors Society (2000–2003) for the Earth Sciences, the Geological Society of America since 2002, the American Geophysical Union (2002–2004), the Pittsburgh Geological Society (2004), and the Geological Association of Canada (2004).
+Sennert has been a member of the Sigma Gamma Epsilon honor society (2000–2003) for the Earth Sciences, the Geological Society of America since 2002, the American Geophysical Union (2002–2004), the Pittsburgh Geological Society (2004), and the Geological Association of Canada (2004).